raylee45/Jumpy/README.md

  - I was mostly proud of how I was able to code the obstacles to move.
 Seeing the pipes move left was one of the most satisfying moments of the project.
  - I was also very proud when I got the collision detection to be more precise.
 This is because it took me quite some trial and error to get this closer to satisfaction.

-short explanation of technologies,  MVP(minimal Value Product aka what you needed to pass), requirements, 2-3 proud code snippets,  and wireframe
-7:59
-you will walk us through how your game works when you present you can also add instructions explaining how the user can play

 Wireframe:
 ![Diagram](Wireframe.jpg)